cfengine/documentation/enterprise-cfengine-guide/reporting.markdown

 The standard configuration from the stock CFEngine packages allows them and should work.

+**Note:** The CFEngine report collection model accounts for long periods of time when the hub is unable to collect data from remote agents.
+This model preserves data recorded until it can be collected.
+Data (promise outcomes, etc ...) recorded by the agent during normal agent runs is stored locally until it is collected from by the cf-hub process.
+At the time of collection the local data stored on the client is cleaned up and only the last hours worth of data remains client.
+It is important to understand that the time between hub collection and number of clients that are unable to be collected from grows the ammount of data to transfer and store in the central database also grows.
+A large number of clinets that have not been collected from that become available at once can cause increased load on the hub collector and affect its performance until it has been able to collect from all hosts.

 ## Define a New Single Table Report ##

 1. In *Mission Portal* select the *Report* application icon on the left hand side of the screen.